brwyatt/NetworkSim/docs/Routing_Basics.md

 )
 ```

-If we check the simulation state now (`sim.show()`), and check the route tables, we can see that A has a route for it's local network, the DHCP server has a route for it's local network, the router has routes for BOTH networks, and B has none, as we haven't stepped the simulation for it to get it's configuration from the DHCP server.
+If we check the simulation state now (`sim.show()`), and check the route tables, we can see that A has a route for its local network, the DHCP server has a route for its local network, the router has routes for BOTH networks, and B has none, as we haven't stepped the simulation for it to get its configuration from the DHCP server.
 So do that now.

 ```
 sim.step(34)
 ```

-And now we can see that B has 2 routes, one for it's local network, and another default route pointing to the router's IP on it's local subnet.
+And now we can see that B has 2 routes, one for its local network, and another default route pointing to the router's IP on its local subnet.
 But notice that A does not have a default route.
 This means that B can send IP packets to A, but A doesn't know where to send packets to B. We can see this by trying to ping from B to A:

 ```
 from networksim.application.ping import Ping